2. Beloved (1987)

 rubbing his knee.
 Paul D thinks it is just as well-he doesn't wish to show her

-rubbing his knee, feels like she is kneeding dough, something she does every
+knee, feels like she is kneeding dough, something she does every day, and the

 Part One, Chapter 8: Summary: